Doomerdinger/Graphics-RayTracer/README.md

 Typical .obj files will not work, this application requires a camera object and light objects in the obj file as well.
 There are examples provided.

+Some of the code I was provided uses fopen, which is marked as unsafe.
+You'll have to add a preprocessor definition in visual studio (it will tell you).

 Files used but not created by me are marked with a comment at the top.
 Source for theose files is Dr. Micah Taylor at Rose-Hulman Institute of technology.